maxschlapfer/MacAdminHelpers/Office2016PackageBuilder/README.md

+**This script is still under development, please test before using it in your environment.**

 # Package Build script for Microsoft Office 2016

 **Important:** You need a Volume License from Microsoft to use this script.